 Home Care and Prevention

-There is no home care for abnormal heart rhythms, except that you should administer any medications your veterinarian prescribes.
+There is no home care for abnormal heart problems in dogs, except that you should administer any medications your veterinarian has prescribed.
 If you suspect that your dog has an abnormal heart rate or rhythm, you should contact your veterinarian immediately.

 Cardiac arrhythmias are difficult to prevent, but early diagnosis and treatment of predisposing causes can reduce the risk of arrhythmias developing.

-Cardiac arrhythmias can lead to a very slow heart rate (potentially as slow at 40 beats per minute), termed bradycardia; very fast heart rate (potentially over 200 beats per minute in a dog), termed tachycardia; or an erratic heart beat.
-Numerous different types of arrhythmias may occur.
+Cardiac arrhythmias can lead to a very slow heart rate (potentially as slow at 40 beats per minute, known as bradycardia), a very fast heart rate, potentially over 200 beats per minute in a dog (tachycardia), or an erratic heart beat.
+Numerous types of arrhythmias may occur.
 Some of the more common ones include:

 - Atrial fibrillation